DDriggs00/mavlinkinterface/Documentation/Passive/getTemperature.md

 ## Return Values
 Returns a float.
-Returns the temperature read by the temperature sensor in degrees Celcius
+Returns the temperature read by the temperature sensor in degrees Celsius

 ## Examples
 ```py